 As you’ve probably guessed by now, this is a custom water-cooled GPU from Powercolor.
 It has a full-size water block that comes attached to the factory.
 This is great for people who want a water-cooled graphics card but don’t want to go through the hassle of disassembling a GPU.

 Powercolor also includes three dyes in the box, so you can customize it to make it your own.
 The block is manufactured by EKWB and features RGB lighting.
 By far the best thermal performance in any 5700 XT.
-However, it is very expensive and even pricer than a few RTX 2070 Super GPUs.
+However, it is very expensive and even pricer than a few RTX 2070 Super GPUs, so it can be called the best premium RX 5700 XT.